pH-7/MyDreamLife.eu/README.md

 * **Database** MySQL/MariaDB 5.0.3 or newer

+## Setting Up

+1.Run `composer install` and `npm install` to install the project dependencies.
+2. Create a database and import `database.sql` file.
+3. Update your database details in `app/config/config.php`
+4. Update `app/config/site.php` for the site details.

+You are all set! 🚀

 ## Inventor & Author of MyDreamLife.EU

-I'm [Pierre-Henry Soria](http://ph7.me).
+I'm [Pierre-Henry Soria](https://ph7.me).
 A passionate software engineer :smiley:

 You can contact me at *hi {{AT}} ph7 {{D0T}} me*